apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 }

 enum TerminationType {
+    UNKNOWN_TERMINATION_TYPE = 0;//TerminationType not set
-    STOPPED_BY_RM = 0;          // Stopped or killed by ResourceManager (created by RM)
+    STOPPED_BY_RM = 1;          // Stopped or killed by ResourceManager (created by RM)
-    TIMEOUT = 1;                // Timed out based on the executionTimeoutMilliSeconds (created by core) PREEMPTED_BY_SCHEDULER = 2; // Preempted allocation by scheduler (created by core) PLACEHOLDER_REPLACED = 3;   // Placeholder allocation replaced by real allocation (created by core) }
+    TIMEOUT = 2;                // Timed out based on the executionTimeoutMilliSeconds (created by core) PREEMPTED_BY_SCHEDULER = 3; // Preempted allocation by scheduler (created by core) PLACEHOLDER_REPLACED = 4;   // Placeholder allocation replaced by real allocation (created by core) }

 // Release allocation: this is a bidirectional message.
 The Terminationtype defines the origin, or creator,
 // as per the comment.
 The confirmation or response from the receiver is the same message with the same
 // termination type set.
 message AllocationRelease {

   // The name of the partition the allocation belongs to